pjhaok/AR-X/README.md

 # AR-X
-A simple arkit based app for detecting horizontal or vertical plane detection and its dimension in meters
+A simple arkit based app for detecting horizontal and vertical plane and its dimensions in meter